SolarLune/routine/readme.md

 By utilizing Actions and Blocks, you can make up complex behaviors, or sequences of events.

+_Note: This package supercedes [gocoro](github.com/solarlune/gocoro), which was my previous attempt at coroutines.
+If you want something with a more functional design and that is more traditionally coroutine-y, check out stealthrocket's [coroutine](https://github.com/stealthrocket/coroutine)._

 ## How do I get it?

 `go get github.com/solarlune/routine`